ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

-As you can see the only requirement of Decodable is the implementation of an initializer which takes a `Decoder` as the only argument.
+As you can see, the only requirement of Decodable is the implementation of an initializer which takes a `Decoder` as the only argument.
 Simple, right?
 Let's have a look at some examples.

 ## Simple Decodable example